Ashna8378/Employee_management_system_with_Opensearch/testcases.md

 - A user is not authenticated.

 **When**
-- The user tries to access CRUD API endpoints without logging in.
+- The user attempts to access CRUD API endpoints without logging in.

 **Then**
-- The API should return 401 Unauthorized.
+- The API should return **401 Unauthorized**.
 - Sensitive data should not be exposed in error responses.

 **Testing Outputs**